adobe/OSAS/README.md

 * ***ngram_range:*** N-gram range to use for computation

 **MultinomialField**
 * This type of LabelGenerator handles fields with discreet value sets.
 It computes the probability of seeing a specific value and alerts based on relative and absolute thresholds.
+If `group_by` is specified, this label generator will compute statistics for target values by first creating buckets.

 Params
 * ***field_name:*** What field to use